St. John's College of Liberal Arts and SciencesQueens Campus, Staten Island Campus

 St. John Hall, Room B-16

 Students who major in English develop strong reading comprehension and writing skills, as well as powerful analytical thinking, which is why most law students prepare for their future careers as English majors.
 Because almost every field of employment needs people who can read and write with skill, an English major or minor is an asset.
-If you are interested in eventually pursuing graduate education, know that SJU’s English department has placed its alumni in top graduate English programs, including Brown University, Columbia University, SUNY Buffalo, and the CUNY Graduate Center.
+If you are interested in eventually pursuing graduate education, know that St. John's Department of English has placed its alumni in top graduate English programs, including Brown University, Columbia University, SUNY Buffalo, and the CUNY Graduate Center.